Preparing to Apply

 - Essay: We look for impressive internship and leadership experience, demonstrated passion for the discipline of finance, involvement in the Finance Society, and an ability to overcome adversity.

-- Transcripts: We favor students who have earned high marks, especially in challenging courses.
+- Transcripts: We favor students who have earned high marks, especially in challenging courses, certifications, and charters such as the CFA program.

 The application is due on the last business day of June at 4:30 p.m.
 All prerequisites must be completed in order to apply.